5 Alternatives When You Can’t Find a Predicate Device

 - Submit a 510k with Your Best, Poor Choice & Expect One of Two Responses: Refusal to Accept (RTA) or Not Substantially Equivalent (NSE)

-- Request a Pre-Sub Meeting with the FDA = 60-day Delay at Front of Project
+- Request a Pre-Sub Meeting with the FDA = 60-day Delay at the front of Project

 - Submit a 513(g) Request to the FDA = $ + 60-day Delay at Front of Project